0x666c6f/whitelist-contract/README.md

 # Whitelist smart contract

+## Introduction
+This contract is an extension of the [A2 standard](https://tzip.tezosagora.org/proposal/tzip-15/).
+It allows to manage permissions regarding asset transfers on-chain.

 ## Set up
 This whitelist contract is coded in [Archetype](https://docs.archetype-lang.org/).
 To be able to run the tests, you need to install the [Completium CLI](https://completium.com/docs/cli):